15 Costco Foods That Make Meal Prep Easy

 Meal prepping can seem daunting at first, with batch cooking meaning batch shopping for larger quantities of foods to cook all at once.
 However, with a store like Costco, you can get more bang for your buck and make meals upon meals in advance, so you won't have to cook dinner every single night when you get home from a long day.
 Doesn't that sound good?

 To help you get started meal prepping the easy way, we asked expert meal-preppers to chime in and let us know what their go-to purchases at Costco are.
 You may just be surprised to see the scope of foods you can buy from the superstore.
+And for more on the warehouse club, don't miss these 17 Secrets You Never Knew About Costco.

 "Costco's basil hummus is as delicious as it is versatile.
-I use it to make a big pot of whole wheat pasta or dabbed on top of a big piece of fresh salmon.
+I use it to make a big pot of whole-wheat pasta or dabbed on top of a big piece of fresh salmon.
 Pesto can be expensive from the fresh herbs [and] the pine nuts, and I love that they provide a really solid option for a low price."

 "Organic ground turkey is a staple in my freezer.
 It comes refrigerated, and I usually cut one off to use that day and freeze the other one-pound packages.
 I use ground turkey in just about everything, from a hearty bean and turkey chili to a spinach and turkey lasagna.
 Ground turkey goes a long way."

-— Karen Berg, MS, RD, CDN at The Cancer Institute at St. Francis Hospital
+—Karen Berg, MS, RD, CDN at The Cancer Institute at St. Francis Hospital

 "The Della Quick-Cooking Brown Rice is a huge time saver when prepping meals.
 Unlike regular brown rice—which typically cooks in 45 minutes—this rice cooks in about 20 minutes.
 This rice is able to cook so quickly because the bran is scratched and partially removed during the milling process so that water can penetrate the grain more quickly.
 This rice freezes well for meal prep and is excellent with vegetable stir-fry and curry dishes.
 Buying it in bulk at Costco saves money and this rice stores well if kept in a cool, dry place."

-— Summer Yule, MS, RDN
+—Summer Yule, MS, RDN

 "I love the shredded cabbage salads, both the Asian salad and the one with Brussels sprouts and cranberries.
-I add extra veggies like cucumbers and grape or cherry tomatoes with a protein like grilled chicken strips, salmon or tuna.
+I add extra veggies like cucumbers and grape or cherry tomatoes with a protein like grilled chicken strips, salmon, or tuna.
 The result is an enormous salad that lasts for dinners and lunches because the cabbage and veggies don't get soggy like leafy green salads.
-Divide into mason jars for easy serving."
+Divide into <ason jars for easy serving."

 "Costco brand almond butter is such a great buy for your hard-earned dollar and can be used in so many ways.
-From simply spreading it on bread to using it in smoothies, dipping sauces or in dessert recipes, it is a healthy alternative to other spreadable kinds of butter out there.
+From simply spreading it on bread to using it in smoothies, dipping sauces, or in dessert recipes, it is a healthy alternative to other spreadable kinds of butter out there.
 I can get almost 30 oz for less than $20—this is such an amazing deal!"

 "Whether it's olive or vegetable oil, you'll always need more.
-Buying regular sized bottles at your local grocery store is going to cost you a lot more than buying oil in bulk at Costco.
+Buying regular-sized bottles at your local grocery store is going to cost you a lot more than buying oil in bulk at Costco.
 Whether you're making a quick stir-fry or baking something to last you through the week, you can't have too much oil."

-— Caleb Backe, health & wellness expert for Maple Holistics
+—Caleb Backe, health & wellness expert for Maple Holistics

 "I like to stock up on canned tomato from Costco because they have really delicious organic Roma tomatoes that can be used as a base for tons of sauces and soups.
 Homemade soup is the ultimate food for meal-preppers.
 Soup is surprisingly easy and cheap to make.
 Plus, it can stay in the freezer for a few months."

-— Samuel Matthews, health and wellness expert for Glacier Wellness
+—Samuel Matthews, health and wellness expert for Glacier Wellness

 "The organic eggs are much cheaper at Costco than my local supermarkets in New York.
 For $7.99, you get two dozen organic eggs.
 In the local supermarket, a dozen organic eggs are easily over $5.
 I'm feeding a family of five, so just making scrambled eggs, we go through eight eggs most mornings."